 2. Following his lead.
 She must be calm and unhurried, wait for his signal to tell her how to move, and follow the lead one step at a time.
 She must not act on her own, initiate the step, or interfere with his lead.
 While being obedient, however, she must also be an active part of the dance.
 Following is not passively responding.
 It is a dynamic action that takes wit, ingenuity and creativeness.
 (See Activity and Passivity in Tango.)

 4. Dancing to the music.
 Women in general are more instinctive than men.
 An experienced woman follows intuitively, which makes it possible for her to concentrate on the music rather than the lead.
-The man does his part to lead her dance to the music, but he does so only by his own interpretation and estimate, thus may not be one hundred percent accurate in predicting the beats and expressing the feelings of the music at all time.
+The man does his part to lead her dance to the music, but he does so only by his own interpretation and estimate, thus may not always be one-hundred percent accurate in predicting the beats and expressing the feelings of the music.
 For the two to dance as one in sync to the music, the woman must also be responsible for micro-adjusting her steps to the beat and expressing the feelings of the music.
 A good follower can dance to the music creatively while remain in perfect unison and harmony with the man.